Corporate history

 2013

-Constructed the Date Solar Power Plant in Date City, Fukushima Prefecture.
+Constructed Date Solar Power Plant in Date City, Fukushima Prefecture.

 2017